trafficguard-hq/gtm-trafficguard-conversion-tracker/README.md

 | 7 October 2022      | Initial template release.                      |

 # Details
-This template enables customer to easily integrate TrafficGuard Site Conversion Tag into their GTM.
+This template enables customer to easily integrate TrafficGuard Conversion Tag into their GTM.